-The Arlington location of La Victoria Taqueria is actually a second shop from its owners, as the original resides in the North Shore community of Beverly, and like that restaurant, the Arlington outlet offers great takes on inexpensive Mexican street food.
+The Arlington location of La Victoria Taqueria is actually a second shop from its owners, as the original resides in the North Shore community of Beverly, and like that restaurant, this outlet offers great takes on inexpensive Mexican street food.
 A good place to start is with the tortas, which are basically more substantial and somewhat sloppy (but in a good way) versions of tacos and could be considered a type of Mexican sandwich with various items stuffed into them.
 A few options for tortas include the Choriqueso with Mexican sausage and cheese, the Victoria that has a perfect mix of pork carnitas and ham, the Vegetal for those who are looking for an alternative to meat, and the Milanesa which has a breaded chicken fillet.
 As delicious as the tortas are at La Victoria Taqueria, the tacos here may be even better, as the earthy taste of the fresh soft corn tortillas really stands out and blends perfectly with such fillings as the rich marinated pork or the tender shaved steak along with the cilantro and salsa.
 Quesadillas and overstuffed burritos are also worthwhile options, with the former being stuffed with rice, beans, pico de gallo, and meat/veggie options, and the latter being a gooey mix of cheese and meat, with the marinated chicken being a particularly good option for this dish.
 A basic--but very tasty--dish is the Plato Mexicano, which includes Mexican rice, black beans, pico de gallo, sour cream, and a choice of meat, with the pork carnitas going very well with the rice and beans.
 A special that is offered is the enchiladas rojas plate, which comes with a hearty-tasting sauce.
 Sides include the aforementioned rice and beans along with chips and salsa and a freshly-made guacamole that is chunky and a bit strong on the onions, though not to the point of being overpowering.
 Prices for all dishes are quite cheap, as nothing comes close to the $10 mark.